parseablehq/operator/README.md

 ## Parseable Operator

 The Parseable Kubernetes operator deploys and manages Parseable instances in a Kubernetes cluster.
 The operator allows creating multi-tenant Parseable instances.
+Read deployment and CRD details in the [Operator documentation](https://www.parseable.io/docs/installation/kubernetes-operator).

 ## Installation